Polish–Soviet War: Background

 In the aftermath of World War I, the map of Central and Eastern Europe changed drastically.
 The German Empire's defeat rendered obsolete Berlin's plans for the creation of Eastern European German-dominated states (Mitteleuropa), which included another rendition of the Kingdom of Poland.
 The Russian Empire collapsed, which resulted in the Russian Revolution and the Russian Civil War.
 The Russian state lost territory due to the German offensive and the Treaty of Brest-Litovsk, signed by the emergent Russian Soviet Federative Socialist Republic.
 Several nations of the region saw a chance for independence and seized their opportunity to gain it.
-With the defeat of Germany in the Western Front and the withdrawal of the Imperial German Army in the Eastern Front, Soviet Russia disavowed the treaty and proceeded to recover many of the former territories of the Russian Empire.
+The defeat of Germany on the Western Front and the withdrawal of the Imperial German Army in the Eastern Front had left Berlin in no position to retaliate against Soviet Russia, which swiftly repudiated the treaty and proceeded to recover many of the former territories of the Russian Empire.
 However, preoccupied with the civil war, it did not have the resources to react swiftly to the national rebellions.

 In November 1918, Poland became a sovereign state.
-Among the several border wars fought by the Second Polish Republic was the successful Greater Poland uprising (1918–1919) against Germany.
+Among the several border wars fought by the Second Polish Republic was the successful Greater Poland uprising (1918–1919) against Weimar Germany.
 The historic Polish–Lithuanian Commonwealth included vast territories in the east.
 They had been incorporated into the Russian Empire in 1772–1795 and had remained its parts, as the Northwest Territory, until World War I. After the war they were contested by the Polish, Russian, Ukrainian, Belarusian, Lithuanian, and Latvian interests.

 In newly independent Poland, politics were strongly influenced by Józef Piłsudski.
 On 11 November 1918, Piłsudski was made head of Polish armed forces by the Regency Council of the Kingdom of Poland, a body installed by the Central Powers.
 Subsequently, he was recognized by many Polish politicians as temporary chief of state and exercised in practice extensive powers.
 Under the Small Constitution of 20 February 1919, he became chief of state.
 As such, he reported to the Legislative Sejm.